-In my master study, there were around 16 people in the group.
-It was quite a small class size for me, because we could have hundreds of students in the same lecture back in Hong Kong.
-However, the class size in Germany depends on your university and your major.
+During my master’s study in the German university, there were around 16 people in the group.
+It was quite a small class size for me because we could have hundreds of students in the same lecture back in Hong Kong.
+However, the class size in Germany depends on your university and your major subject.
 In some cases, there can also be a hundred students in the same lecture.

-What I heard very common in Germany is that the class size in the same course can be smaller and smaller over time.
+It is also common in Germany that the class size in the same course can be smaller and smaller over time.
 It means that for example, there are 100 students in the class at the beginning.
-After one or two semester, there maybe only 50 students left in the class.
+After one or two semesters, there may be only 50 students left in the class.
 The main reason is that, after the semester starts, some students find out that this is not what they really want to study.
 So, they quit and go study something else.
 Other cases (especially in the technical field) can be that the exams are too difficult and many students cannot pass and just drop out.

 (4) Very international

-Since my study was 100% in English, there were quite a few international students in the group.
+Since my study in the German university was 100% in English, there were quite a few international students in the group.
 We were around 16 students, where seven of us are non-German.
-For me, it was an interesting experience as I got to make friends from many different countries like Russia, USA, Egypt and so on.
-I learnt about different ways of working and their different cultures.
+For me, it was an interesting experience as I got to make friends from many different countries like Russia, the USA, Egypt, and so on.
+I learned about different ways of working and their different cultures.

 (5) More open discussion

-I heard that it is not common for students to sleep in the class in Germany.
+I heard that it is not common for students to sleep during classes in Germany.
 I have also never seen any.
 In my lecture, it was more like an open discussion.
 Students were very active and asked a lot of questions.
 The students might even challenge the professors.
 I was so shocked, as this would never happen in Hong Kong.

 (6) Students are very disciplined

 In Hong Kong, we had to sign the attendance sheet for some of the lectures.
-The students might be required to attend 80% of the lectures in a semester in order to pass that course.
-What happened very often was that, one student signed the attendance sheet for a bunch of other students, who were not actually in the lecture.
+The students might be required to attend 80% of the lectures in a semester to pass that course.
+What happened very often was that one student signed the attendance sheet for a bunch of other students, who were not actually in the lecture.
 This was to help their friends to pass the course.
-The Hong Kong students were in general very “flexible”, and did not care too much about signing for the others.
+The Hong Kong students were in general very “flexible” and did not care too much about signing for the others.